Metu-O/Feature-Selection-Qiime2-/README.md

   -u outdir
 ```

+# Bash Script

+The bash script was personalized to my personal environments and filepaths.
+Edit before use.

 # Conclusion

 Feature-Selection-Qiime2 performed better than regular qiime2 more than 70% of the time.
 To find out more about the metrics used for comparison, read my thesis (will be cited once published).